waltermeyer/socket-programming/README.md

 So, that is essentially how HTTP works.
 Admittedly, this is an oversimplification, but this is the essence of the protocol.

-### Part II: BYOWS: (aka) Build Your Own Web Server
+### Part II: BYOW: (aka) Build Your Own Web Server

-What is a web server.
+What is a web server?
 Well, a web server is in its simplest form a program that serves web pages to web browsers!
 More specifically, when your browser visits a website, it is asking the web server for a particular file.
-Much like we did in Part 1, the web server is responding to GET requests so that the browser can download a file and display it in your browser.
-Remember, a web page is HTML contained in a file that your web browser "renders".
+Much like we did in Part 1, the web server is responding to so-called GET requests so that the browser can download a file and display it in your browser.
+Remember, a web page is just HTML contained in a file that your web browser "renders".

 ### How does a socket work?